nadaabdulkarem/Project1-Tic-Tac-Toe/README.md

 I would like to improve it much more in the AI part and make it online game.

 ## Thanks
-Thankful to everyone who helps me and teaches me new thing and ideas.
+Thankful to everyone who helps me and teaches me new things and ideas.